 Isabella County’s hidden gems come in the form of gorgeous parkland and beaches.
 Voted the most beautiful place in Isabella County by Pure Michigan, Deerfield Nature Park is an adventurer’s dream, no matter the season; Sled, cross-country ski, walk the trails along the Chippewa River or play a round of disc golf at Deerfield Nature Park.
 For a beautiful sandy beach, new playground and outstanding picnic areas make a trip to Coldwater Lake Family Park in Weidman, Michigan.
 Small fee for daily use or Isabella County Parks annual pass available for purchase.

 Need to cool down from the summer heat?
-Paddle, float or walk along Michigan’s laziest river, the Chippewa River.
+Float or walk along Michigan’s laziest river, the Chippewa River.
 Buckley’s Mountainside Canoes and Chippewa River Outfitters are here for all of your tubing, kayaking, and canoeing needs.